Genivia/SJOT/README.md

 sjot.js is fully functional to validate JSON data, with some limitations:

-- For security reasons, no loading of external type references "URI#type" yet (where URI is a URL of a schema to load)
 - The SJOT model checker `SJOT.check()` checks schema satisfiability per object type for up to 20 distinct properties collected from the @one, @any, @all, and @dep of that object type.
 The model checker stays silent for over 20 properties (the model satisfiability problem is NP-complete).

 JSON validation C/C++ API
 -------------------------

-sjot.c and sjot.cpp initial release for gSOAP is expected in October 2016.
+sjot.c and sjot.cpp initial release for gSOAP is expected in 2017.

 Feature wish list / nice to have
 --------------------------------